FAMILY BLAMES LOCAL HOSPITAL EMERGENCY ROOM PHYSICIAN FOR DEATH OF 68 YEAR OLD WOMAN

 Attorney Kevin Quinn

-In a Complaint filed on August 23, 2017 by their Kingston attorneys, Michelle M. Quinn and Kevin C. Quinn of Hourigan, Kluger & Quinn, P.C., Pamela Hendleman and Holly Hagenbuch, the surviving daughters of Janice Gombert, allege that on the afternoon of September 5, 2015 their mother received Emergency Room treatment at Pocono Medical Center by Dr. John R. Schleicher, Jr. after experiencing a sudden onset of chills, body aches and vomiting shortly after eating lunch that day.
+In a Complaint filed on August 23, 2017 by their Kingston attorneys, Michelle M. Quinn and Kevin C. Quinn of HKQ Law, Pamela Hendleman and Holly Hagenbuch, the surviving daughters of Janice Gombert, allege that on the afternoon of September 5, 2015 their mother received Emergency Room treatment at Pocono Medical Center by Dr. John R. Schleicher, Jr. after experiencing a sudden onset of chills, body aches and vomiting shortly after eating lunch that day.
 At the time, Mrs. Gombert was employed by Brookmont Healthcare Center in Effort, Pa.

 The Complaint alleges that over the course of five hours in the Emergency Room, Mrs. Gombert was diagnosed with an infection and persistently displayed signs and symptoms which should have been recognized as sepsis, including a fever that spiked as high as 104 degrees, chills, body aches, a low white blood count, low platelet levels and abnormal blood pressure and heart rate levels that did not improve even after the administration of intravenous fluids and pain medications.
 Despite the clear protocols that are required for the screening, diagnosis and early treatment of sepsis in such cases, the suit alleges that Dr. Schleicher and the Emergency Room nursing staff at Pocono Medical Center failed to administer any antibiotics in the Emergency Room or check Mrs. Gombert's lactate levels.